At some point you're going to have to wash dirty clothes and do the laundry when camping. Here are a few tips to help get the job done.

-There’s going to be a point when you need to wash clothes when camping.
-Kids are attracted to mud for a start.
+There will be a point when you need to wash clothes when camping.
+Kids are attracted to mud, for a start.
 Here are some tips for washing and drying clothes at the campsite.

-When you’ve got kids, sooner or later you’re going to end up with a pile of wet and dirty clothes.
+When you've got kids, sooner or later, you will end up with a pile of wet and dirty clothes.

 The Easy Option

-There are many campsites that have washing facilities or a laundrette of some sort, which is an easy option.
-Some places may just have one washing machine and you need to bring your own powder; larger campsites typically have more washing machines, as well as dryers.
+Many campsites have washing facilities or a laundrette, an easy option.
+Some places may just have one washing machine and you need to bring your own powder; larger campsites typically have more washing machines and dryers.

 It's not only big holiday parks that have laundrettes.
 Some smaller campsites have them too.